top of page

 5. Hammy Shuffles

 This movement helps activate the hamstrings and improve flexibility.
 Step forward with one foot and bend down to touch your toe while keeping your front leg straight.
 Push back up and alternate legs as you move forward.
-Perform for about 20 metres.
+Perform for about 20 meters.

 6. Calf Pumps